Neume: Clefs

 Neumes are written on a four-line staff on the lines and spaces, unlike modern music notation, which uses five lines.
-Chant does not rely on any absolute pitch or key; the clefs are only to establish the half and whole steps of the solfege or hexachord scale: "ut", "re", "mi", "fa", "sol", "la", "ti", "ut".
+Chant does not rely on any absolute pitch or key; the clefs are only to establish the half and whole steps of the hexachord: "ut", "re", "mi", "fa", "sol", "la".
 The clef bracketing a line indicates the location "ut" in the case of the C clef, or "fa" in the case of the F clef as shown: